-MAXIMUS, Inc. (the "Company" or "we") is a leading operator of government health and human services programs worldwide.
+Maximus, Inc. (the "Company", "Maximus" or "we") is a leading operator of government health and human services programs worldwide.

 Principles of consolidation

-The consolidated financial statements include the accounts of MAXIMUS, Inc. and its wholly owned subsidiaries.
-All intercompany balances and transactions have been eliminated in consolidation.
-Certain financial results have been reclassified to conform with our current period presentation.
+The consolidated financial statements include the accounts of Maximus, Inc. and its wholly-owned subsidiaries (the "financial statements").
+All intercompany balances and transactions were eliminated in consolidation.
+Certain financial results were reclassified to conform with our current period presentation.

-Where MAXIMUS owns less than 100% of the share capital of its subsidiaries, but is still considered to have sufficient ownership to control the businesses, the results of these business operations are consolidated within our financial statements.
-The ownership interests held by other parties are shown as noncontrolling interests.
+Where Maximus owns less than 100% of the share capital of its subsidiaries but is still considered to have sufficient ownership to control the businesses, the results of these business operations are consolidated within our financial statements.

-Additional information and disclosures relating to this accounting change are included within "Note 4.
-Revenue recognition."
+Additional information and disclosures relating to this change are included within "Note 4.
+Leases."

 Anticipated changes in financial reporting

 In August 2018, the Financial Accounting Standards Board (FASB) issued ASU No. 2018-15, Intangibles - Goodwill and Other - Internal-Use Software (Subtopic 350-40) - Customer’s Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement That Is a Service Contract.
 This accounting guidance requires customers in cloud-computing arrangements to identify and defer certain implementation costs in a manner broadly consistent with that of existing guidance on the costs to develop or obtain internal-use software.
-We will adopt this guidance on October 1, 2020.
-The guidance may be adopted early and we may adopt using either a prospective or retrospective methodology.
-We are currently assessing the future impact of this update on its consolidated financial statements and related disclosures.
+We will adopt this guidance on October 1, 2020, using a prospective approach.
+Accordingly, this standard will only affect our future financial statements.